Hassen214/Operation-Research/README.md

-the push was done wait for baha now
+the push was done wait for baha now.

+Les solutions sont dans le dossier data